StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

 # How to Configure an LDAP Authentication Provider

-This topic provides step-by-step instructions for configuring an LDAP authentication provider in TheHive.
+This topic provides step-by-step instructions for configuring an Lightweight Directory Access Protocol (LDAP) authentication provider in TheHive.

 {!includes/license-required-authentication.md!}